ehansis/til/pages/black_python.md

 # Just make it black: stop worrying about Python code formatting

-[Black](https://github.com/psf/black) is a tool that calls itself 'the uncompromising Python code formatter'.
+[Black](https://github.com/psf/black) is a tool that calls itself 'the uncompromising Python code formatter', and it really lives up to this promise.
-And I would not want to miss it any more.

 Black formats your code according to strict rules, while making sure that the code's behaviour doesn't change.
 Since I discovered it, I have hardly spent any time manually formatting my code.
+Black saves you a lot of time, makes your code more readable and enforces a consistent syle within your development team.

 Here is some random example code (from a [Code Kata](http://codekata.com/) exercise) before Black:
 ```python